 Creating WebLogic Machines

-WebLogic Machines through the "Configure Machines" screen.
+In the following step you need to create and configure WebLogic Machines through the "Configure Machines" screen.
 A WebLogic Machine is a logical representation of the physical machine (computer) that hosts one or more WebLogic Server instances.
 This is specially required when the cluster spans across different physical machines.
 There are two main purposes to have WebLogic Machines.

 1. To ensure that server session data is replicated on separate pieces of hardware.